pedrocarrico/pimon/README.md

 ## Configuration
 Configuration is done through a YAML file, you may check some examples on the config directory.

-2. chart - colors for each chart
+1. chart - colors for each chart
+2. hostname - optional hostname to show on the chart subtitle, defaults to `hostname` if not set
-4. stats_collector - configure number of stats and time period between them
+3. stats_collector - configure number of stats and time period between them

 ## Installing as a gem
 ```